The cost of treatment and care for those with cerebral palsy can overwhelm a family, but there are organizations that

-Over the past two years, Ross Feller Casey's status as the leading medical malpractice law firm in Philadelphia and throughout Pennsylvania was solidified by an astonishing record of success.
+Over the past three years, Ross Feller Casey’s status as the leading medical malpractice law firm in Philadelphia and throughout Pennsylvania was solidified by an astonishing record of success.

-In that period, the firm, on behalf of its individual clients, recovered more than $400 million, including record-setting medical malpractice settlements and verdicts.
+In that period, the firm, on behalf of its individual clients, recovered well in excess of $600 million, including record-setting medical malpractice settlements and verdicts.